ozgekb/codeWars/meerkat/README.md

 Same goes for all the other arrays/lists that you will get in the tests: you have to change the element positions with the same exact logics - simples!

-The program takes the array and reverse it.
+-The program takes the array and reverse it.

+-our pseudo code :
+1- create a function that reverse the array
+2- assign the array to new array
+3- return new array